mvdh7/PyCO2SYS/docs/validate.md

 PyCO2SYS corrects errors 1 and 2 above.
 By default, PyCO2SYS also evaluates the Revelle factor using automatic differentiation, which is inherently more accurate.

 With `buffers_mode='explicit'`, PyCO2SYS does use the finite-difference approach but it reduces the DIC perturbation size from 1 to 0.01 μmol/kg-sw to increase its accuracy.
-If we do not make this change and the corrections above, then PyCO2SYS returns Revelle factors that agree with CO2SYS for MATLAB to within 10<sup>−6</sup>%.
+If we revert both this change and the corrections above, then PyCO2SYS returns Revelle factors that agree with CO2SYS for MATLAB to within 10<sup>−6</sup>%.

 [^1]: The pH tolerance threshold for all iterative solvers is controlled by `PyCO2SYS.solve.get.pHTol`.